 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-You have a big big mattress that has to fit through a tiny tiny space… so… King Mattresses Can You Fold Them To Fit Up Stairs?
+You have a big mattress that has to fit through a tiny tiny space… So… Can you fold a king mattress to fit up stairs?

-Your indulging in comfort when you sleep on memory foam or latex rubber mattresses and not only that but you can bend them.
+You’re indulging in comfort when you sleep on memory foam or latex rubber mattresses and not only that but you can bend them.
 Hybrid versions that mix the two materials are quite flexible as well as long as it doesn’t contain coil springs.
-Folding these mattresses in half for a quick trip up the stairs may not seem like fun, but it sure beats an old school coil spring model that won’t bend, flex, or fit where you need it to.
+Folding these mattresses in half for a quick trip up the stairs may not seem like fun, but it sure beats an old-school coil spring model that won’t bend, flex, or fit where you need it to.

 You can only truly appreciate the versatility of a mattress that can be taken apart and reassembled without having to lug a big heavy awkward mattress around, and all the mattresses we just mentioned above make this possible.
 While they may not be mainstream choices people who own them not only appreciate their state-of-the-art comfort and support but also know the ease of carrying a mattress inside or up stairs a piece at a time.

 This makes Air Mattresses, Hardside and Soft Side Waterbeds, and Modular Bed Kits the most mobile and easiest of beds to carry and move around once they are taken apart.
 Whether you are in an apartment or have a room that is up a few flights of stairs or you simply have a low overhang or very tight turn these are great alternatives for people who move a lot and don’t know where their going to be living or just want an easy to move king size mattress.

 we hope this article helped answer the age-old question “Can You Fold A King Mattress To Fit Up Stairs“.
 Please contact us at STL Beds with any questions or concerns.